ab1820/Huddle-Landing-Page/README-template.md

 ## Overview
 My 3rd Frontend Mentor Challenge, this time I am building a landing page.
 This will be the first landing page that I have built.
+Built with mobile design first in mind.
+I like to finish the mobile version first, then I set the media to min-width: 800px, and design the desktop version from that.

 ### The challenge